About Luke

 What this costs

-Not just £65 per session (though that's the fee).
+Not just £65 per session for individuals or £95 for couples (though those are the fees).
 The real cost is admitting the performance isn't working.
 Tolerating being seen without your defences.
 Discovering that the parts you've hidden to stay loveable might be the most honest things about you.

 Some people aren't ready for that cost.
 They want therapy that makes them feel better without requiring them to be different.
 That's legitimate - it's just not this.

-If you're done managing everyone else's experience of you, if you're exhausted from being the capable one, if you know something has to change but you're terrified of what that means - then we should talk.
+If you're done managing everyone else's experience of you, if you're exhausted from being the capable one, if you know something has to change but you're terrified of what that means - whether you're facing this alone or with a partner - then we should talk.

 How I work